ml4a/ml4a.github.io/_posts/2016-02-04-style_transfer.md

 ## Style loss

 Like the content loss, style loss is also a function of the convnet's activations, but is slightly more complex.
 We pass the style image and output image through a convnet and observe their activations.
-But instead of comparing the raw activations directly, we have another step.
-For both images, we compute the Gram matrix of the activations at each layer in the network.
+But instead of comparing the raw activations directly, we add another step.
+For both images, we take the Gram matrix of the activations at each layer in the network.
 For a single image, the Gram matrix of its activations at a layer $$l$$ is given by:

 $$
 \begin{eqnarray}